boystrange/LinearityChallenge/fin/Subtyping.lagda.md

 ## Soundness

-For the results that follow, it is convenient to extend subtyping from types to typing contexts, in the expected way.
+For the results that follow, it is convenient to extend subtyping from types to typing contexts pointwise.

 ```agda
 infix 4 _<=⁺_